I tried Toyo Suisan Japanese Soba Noodles Tsuta Instant Ramen

 The blue packet contains liquid soup base, the red one has special oil with a black truffle flavor, the green one have a dried roast pork slice and dried chopped green onions, and the last transparent one contains seasoned Menma processed bamboo shoots.

-The Making Instructions
+The Cooking Instructions

 |1||Put the green packet of dried ingredients|